mailat/internals-2014-09-22/README.md

 - use the url: http://api.openweathermap.org/data/2.5/forecast?q=Shanghai,en&units=metric
 - create 2 button on the MainActivity and redirect to ForecastActivity.java
 - ForecastActivity.java will extend a ListActivity and please use the example project "06_ListView", class SimpleListActivity.java

+Homework Day 3

+- expose the native library via JNI, please follow the steps on the page 222
+- create a button in the WeatherActivity calling the RefreshService.java We will pass as reference a Messenger for getting the weather response.
+We use the template at page: 101 in the course!